Holidays and Traditions around the December solstice

 In modern times Christians all over the world celebrate the birth of Jesus Christ on Christmas Day, which falls on December 25.

 However, it's believed that this date was chosen to offset pagan celebrations of Saturnalia and Natalis Invicti.
-Some believe that celebrating the birth of the “true light of the world” was set in synchronization with the December solstice because from that point onwards, the days began to have more daylight in the northern hemisphere.
+Some believe that celebrating the birth of the “true light of the world” was set in synchronization with the December solstice because from that point onwards; the days began to have more daylight in the Northern Hemisphere.

 Yule is also known as Alban Arthan and was one of the “Lesser Sabbats” of the Wiccan year in a time when ancient believers celebrated the rebirth of the Sun God and days with more light.
 This took place annually around the time of the December solstice and lasted for 12 days.
 The Lesser Sabbats fall on the solstices and equinoxes.

 The Feast of Juul was a pre-Christian festival observed in Scandinavia at the time of the December solstice.
 Fires were lit to symbolize the heat, light and life-giving properties of the returning sun.
 A Yule or Juul log was brought in and burned on the hearth in honor of the Scandinavian god Thor.

 A piece of the log was kept as both a token of good luck and as kindling for the following year’s log.
-In England, Germany, France and other European countries, the Yule log was burned until nothing but ash remained.
+In England, Germany, France, and other European countries, the Yule log was burned until nothing, but ash remained.
 The ashes were then collected and either strewn on the fields as fertilizer every night until Twelfth Night or kept as a charm and or as medicine.

 French peasants believed that if the ashes were kept under the bed, they would protect the house against thunder and lightning.
 The present-day custom of lighting a Yule log at Christmas is believed to have originated in the bonfires associated with the feast of Juul.

 In Ancient Rome the Winter Solstice festival Saturnalia began on December 17 and lasted for seven days.